The State of Technology in Education 2019/20

 Schools' Strategic Goals

 School leaders are committed to using educational technology to increase engagement and collaboration while focusing on creative learning experiences and new learning techniques.
 However, there is less confidence in schools' strategic visions, particularly among teachers and IT managers, despite ever more respondents taking an active role in strategy.
+Why not take this year's survey to say how you think the landscape has changed.

 Significant increase in focus on pupil needs and curriculum